-2. If the student feels that issues are insurmountable, he or she is encouraged to request guidance from the EEB graduate advising committee members, the department ombudsperson, or the department chair.
+2. If the student feels that issues are insurmountable, he or she is encouraged to request guidance from the EEB graduate advising committee members, the BioSciences or Natural Sciences ombudsperson, or the department chair.

 3. If the student still wishes to switch advisors, the student should speak with a faculty member whose research interests are in line with his or her interests, who is willing to serve as the student's advisor, and who has funding to support the student.